 To graduate with the certificate in technical communication, students must complete at least 21 credits, with a minimum of 6 credits in technical proficiency courses and a minimum of 15 credits in both technical and non-technical communication courses.

-In addition to course requirements, students must achieve at least a B in the required Engineering Communication (INTEREGR 397) (was EPD 397 before Fall 2020) and the Technical Communications Internship (E P D 398).
+In addition to course requirements, students must achieve at least a B in the required Engineering Communication (INTEREGR 397) and the Technical Communications Internship (E P D 398).
 All students must complete the program within five years from their application date.
-Students must meet regularly with their assigned certificate advisor and must compile and submit a portfolio of their work for the internship course.
+Students are encouraged to meet with their advisor regularly to ensure they are on track to graduate with their certificate.
 Students cannot count courses completed on a pass/fail basis toward the certificate.

 Substitution of courses substantively equivalent to those listed will be considered by the Technical Communication Curriculum Committee.
 Students must submit requests for substitution with supporting material before beginning the course.